Orange Alert

 SPA 301- Approaches to Reading Texts

-SPA 400- Latinx-American Diasporas: Art, Texts, Photography
+SPA 400- Latin American Diasporas: Art, Texts, Photography

-SPA 600- Decolonizing Visualities of Latinx-America
+SPA 600- Decolonizing Visualities of Latin/x America

 Biographic Overview